nervosnetwork/rfcs/rfcs/0003-contract/main.md

 ![](assets/new-flow.png "New Flow")

-1. For each input in all IO groups in current transaction, CKB would locate the referenced UTXOs first.
+1. For each input in all IO groups in current transaction, CKB would locate the referenced Cells first.
 The exact lock script hash to use is based on action type:
    - If input is used in transform action, data lock hash will be used;
    - If input is used in destroy action, owner lock hash will be used.
 2. CKB will launch a separate VM for each input unlock script with specificed script data.
 If any VM fails, the whole transaction is marked with failure.
 Notice all VMs here could run concurrently.
-3. Once all inputs are verified via unlock script, CKB will then test all cell type validators: for each validator (if there exists one) in each output cells(this include all transform actions and create actions), a separate VM will be started with validator script.
+3. Once all inputs are verified via unlock script, CKB will then test all cells' validators: for each validator (if there exists one) in each output cell(this include all transform actions and create actions), a separate VM will be started with validator script.
 The validator script will be provided with following arguments:
    - All deps cells in the transaction are included as deps;
    - All input cells from current IO group are included as inputs;
    - All output cells from current IO group are included as outputs.